HC200ok/vue3-easy-data-table/README.md

   ...
  ];
 ```
-Use `sort-by` and `sort-type` to define the initial sorting field and sorti g type ('asc' or 'desc').
+Use `sort-by` and `sort-type` to define the initial sorting field and sorting type ('asc' or 'desc').

 <img src="./images/single-sorting.gif"  />